cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 }
 ```

-Having a function to set the hooks is advised as that allows you to collect the listeners you need without worrying about the order of creation of other keepers.
+Having a function to set the hooks is advised, as that allows you to collect the listeners you need without worrying about the order of creation of other keepers.

-With the hooks structure in place, there remains to have your checkers code call it.
+With the hooks structure in place, you must have your checkers code call it.
 The best place for that is precisely where it is updated and saved:

 ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/x/checkers/keeper/player_info_handler.go#L32-L34]
     func mustAddDeltaGameResultToPlayer(